pymupdf/PyMuPDF/docs/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Some object types contain additional data apart from their object definition.
 Examples are images, fonts, embedded files or commands describing the appearance of a page.

 Objects of these types are called "stream objects".
 PyMuPDF allows reading an object's stream via method :meth:`Document.xrefStream` with the object's :data:`xref` as an argument.
-And it is also possible to write back a modified version of a stream using :meth:`Document.updateStream`.
+And it is also possible to write back a modified version of a stream using :meth:`Document.updatefStream`.

 Assume that the following snippet wants to read all streams of a PDF for whatever reason::

-    >>> xreflen = doc.xrefLength() # number of objects in file
+    >>> xreflen = doc.xref_length() # number of objects in file
     >>> for xref in range(1, xreflen): # skip item 0!
-            stream = doc.xrefStream(xref)
+            if stream := doc.xref_stream(xref):
                 # do something with it (it is a bytes object or None)
                 # e.g. just write it back:
-            if stream:
-                doc.updateStream(xref, stream)
+                doc.update_stream(xref, stream)

-:meth:`Document.xrefStream` automatically returns a stream decompressed as a bytes object -- and :meth:`Document.updateStream` automatically compresses it (where beneficial).
+:meth:`Document.xref_stream` automatically returns a stream decompressed as a bytes object -- and :meth:`Document.update_stream` automatically compresses it if beneficial.

 ----------------------------------

 How to Handle Page Contents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-A PDF page can have one or more :data:`contents` objects -- in fact, a page will be empty if it has no such object.
+A PDF page can have zero or multiple :data:`contents` objects.
 These are stream objects describing **what** appears **where** on a page (like text and images).
 They are written in a special mini-language described e.g. in chapter "APPENDIX A - Operator Summary" on page 985 of the :ref:`AdobeManual`.

 Every PDF reader application must be able to interpret the contents syntax to reproduce the intended appearance of the page.